kgateway-dev/kgateway/docs/content/guides/gloo_federation/federated_configuration.md

 Checking Proxies...
 OK
 ```

-Note that it is best to have `gloo-edge` installed on this admin cluster.
+Note that it is best to have `gloo` installed on this admin cluster.
 To do so, if needed, you can use the following values and command.
 ````shell
 cat <<EOF > values-local.yaml
 gloo: